 My Approach to Helping

 I am passionate about helping people get what they really want for themselves.
-I use a gentle, compassionate approach that encourages people to accept themselves without reservation, practice self- care, and let go of needless shame and guilt.
+I use a non-judgmental compassionate approach that encourages self- care, learning skills to let go of worry, shame and guilt.
 I provide a guide to self- acceptance that allows people to naturally grow and change, welcome new challenges, have more freedom.

 My purpose as a therapist is to provide a safe, accepting, genuine environment to help people realize their goals.
 It is my job to genuinely listen, listen some more, validate a person's thoughts and feelings, help identify strengths and challenges, provide education, suggest ways of thinking and behaving, ask good questions, and always respect the answers.
 I think of therapy as teamwork and a wonderful exercise in cooperation.
 For the last 17 years I have had the privilege of seeing many people meet their goals and really come into their own.
 It continues to give me a profound sense of satisfaction.
 I would be honored to be a part of your journey.

 More Info About My Practice

-I have kept my fees down to be competitive, My standard fee is $100 for a 1 hr session.
-In cases involving financial hardship, I can go as low as $80hour.
+My standard fee is $100hr.
+I use a sliding scale minimum at $80hour.
 Couples counseling is $120 for 90 minute session.
 It has been my experience that 60 minutes is not sufficient time for a couple's session.
 I do not take insurance, although I am happy to send letter to your insurance company stating that you have done session with me.

 I offer a free consultation session for first -time clients.